dnartub/npm-svg2vue-loader/src/svg2vue-loader/README.md

-Convert vsvg-source to Vue-component on importing
+Node-module for convertion svg-source to Vue-component on importing

 #### Usage